Cancer types

 Bone cancer

 Primary bone cancer, which begins in the bones, is rare.
-But many other cancers, such as lung or breast cancer, can then spread to the bones.
+But many other cancers, such as lung or breast cancer, can spread to the bones.

 Bowel cancer (colon and rectal cancer)